Claussen Brg. Assn. logo - image

 Whereby its bottling capacity has been increased to 100 barrels per day.
 An addition has also been made to the stables and they have been remodeled and enlarged.
 To take care of the rapidly increasing business it has been found necessary to establish a downtown office with large storage rooms in connection.
 Further improvements to the main plant are contemplated for the ensuing year."

-Claussen Brg.
-Assn. crown top quart bottle - imageThey did in fact establish a downtown office and depot.
+They did in fact establish a downtown office and depot.
 It was located at 82-84 W. Marion St. Their beer was widely distributed in the Puget Sound region by agent/bottlers.
-In Everett Peter E. Misgen's Everett Bottling Works handled their "Tannhaeuser Beer."
+In Everett Peter E. Misgen's Everett Bottling Works handled their Tannhaeuser Beer.
+The early, green label (below) was used by the Brewery's agent/bottlers.
+It left a space for the agent's name after "Bottled By."

-Additionally, the above mention of installing a crowning machine tells something to collectors of antique beer bottles.
-There are but a few examples of cork finish, or blob top bottles (right) from the Claussen brewery.
-They would have been phased out after the introduction of the hand finished, crown top bottles (left) in '02, so they would have used for only the first year or two.
+Claussen Brg.
+Assn. crown top quart bottle - imageThe 1902 installation of a crown bottling machine is of interest to collectors of antique beer bottles.
+There are but a few examples of cork finish, or blob top bottles, from the Claussen brewery.
+They would have been phased out after the introduction of the hand finished, crown top bottles (left) in May of '02, so they would have been used for only the first year or two.

-Tannhaeuser Beer ad, c.1906 - image
+Tannhaeuser Beer ad, c.1906

-Tannhaeuser advertisement, c.1906
+Tannhaeuser advertisement, ca.1906

 The Alaska-Yukon Exposition of 1909, gave the company an additional boost when the prizes were awarded to the many competing Northwest breweries.
-The Claussen Brewing Assn. was awarded the Grand Prize and a Gold Medal for its flagship, "Tannhaeuser Beer."
+The Claussen Brewing Assn. was awarded the Grand Prize and a Gold Medal for its flagship, Tannhaeuser Beer.
 This seemed to confirm their slogan: "Seattle's Best Beer."
-Also, their "Mother's Malt" and "Ye Olde English Porter" both received Gold Medals.
+Also, their Mother's Malt and Ye Olde English Porter both received Gold Medals.

 Playing cards c.1910 - image

-Playing cards c.1910
+Playing cards ca.1910

-In February of 1912, the brewery introduced their new "White & Gold Beer," but unfortunately it was to have a fairly short run.
+In February of 1912, the brewery introduced their new White & Gold Beer, but unfortunately it was to have a fairly short run.
 In November of 1914, Washington voters adopted state-wide prohibition.
 This was to take effect the beginning of 1916, giving producers of alcoholic beverages all of 1915 to sell their stock and close their plants.

 Plans were made to move the Brewery to California, in the belief that the entire country would not be so foolish as to adopt national Prohibition.
 The plans to relocate did not materialize, which is just as well as they would have had only four more years in business before the "foolishness" became the law of the land.

-eagle logo modified for beer tray
+Original trade mark eagle logo beer tray

 13" tray made by the Meek Co., Coshocton, Ohio